Your Child's health

 Staff member administering prescribed medication on school grounds

 - In exceptional circumstances, a designated member of staff may administer medicine but only by prior agreement with the school.
 Our policy is that only prescribed medicines can be administered by the school.

 - In this case, medicine must be handed directly to the school office, children should not be sent to school with medicine.

 - Please ensure that medicine is clearly labelled with the contents, the child’s name and the correct dosage (you will be asked to complete a short form at the school office).

 - The school cannot be held responsible for the consequences of administering a medicine where this was carried out as prescribed by the doctor and/or as instructed by the parent.

 If your child will be late or needs to be collected early, please send a note to the class teacher the day before.

 Medical information for illnesses

 If your child suffers from asthma, diabetes, anaphylaxis or any other serious long-term illness, we must have full details.
-In most circumstances we will arrange to meet with parents to ensure that a care plan is in place in school and this will be regularly reviewed with the Pupil Achievement Manager/Deputy DSL.
+In most circumstances we will arrange to meet with parents to ensure that a care plan is in place prior to your child starting school and this will be regularly reviewed with the school nurse.